 body with you imagining how you exhale black through your feet.
 Inhale white – golden light up to

-your crown, and exhale black again through your feet so it makes you feel as if the whole you gets
+your crown, and exhale black again through your feet so it makes you feel as if the whole you get

-There are many differnet forms of meditations.
+There are many different forms of meditation.
 Some of them are also dynamic, meaning they

-include movement like dancing or singing mantras or tones.
+include movements like dancing or singing mantras or tones.
 There are plenty of possibilities suiting

 every type of human and situation.

 They all have one thing in common: They bring you back to yourself, they help you be more